Documentation / Introduction

 - When the page is finished, Browsertime takes a screenshot of the page.

-- Stop the video and close the browser.
+- It stops the video and closes the browser.

-- Analyse the video to get Visual Metrics like First Visual Change and Speed Index.
+- Analyses the video to get Visual Metrics like First Visual Change and Speed Index.

 - Browsertime passes all metrics and data on the queue so other plugins can use it.